Chukotko-Kamchatkan–Amuric languages

-The Chukotko-Kamchatkan–Amuric languages form a hypothetical language family including Nivkh and Chukotko-Kamchatkan.
-A relationship between Chukotko-Kamchatkan and Nivkh was proposed by Michael Fortescue.
+The Chukotko-Kamchatko-Amuric or Chukotko-Kamchatkan-Amuric languages form a hypothetical language family including Nivkh and Chukotko-Kamchatkan.
+A relationship between these two language groups was proposed by Michael Fortescue in a 2011 paper.
 He theorized that their common ancestor might have been spoken around 4000 years ago.
 However Glottolog says that the evidence is insufficient to conclude a genealogical relationship between Nivkh and Chukotko-Kamchatkan.